appinha/advent_of_code-framework/README.md

 This framework was developed to automate repetitive tasks when solving 🌟 Advent of Code 🎄 puzzles, such as:
 - creating the necessary files for solving the puzzles of a given day;
 - reading and formatting the input text;
-- running the solving code for a given day, both for one's personal input and testing inputs.
+- running the solving code for a given day, both for one's personal input and testing inputs;
+- testing of multiple different inputs.

 Future improvements include: automating the downloading of the personal input and opening of the webpage of a given day puzzle.